We cannot predict the future, but we can create it. — George Eliot

-Clunes Neighbourhood House are consulting with local people of Clunes to seek their hopes and dreams for the future with a local community context.
+Clunes Neighbourhood House consulted with local people of Clunes to seek their hopes and dreams for the future with a local, community context.

-With the patterns that emerge from this qualitative information, Clunes Neighbourhood House can determine the kinds of projects it can seed and back to benefit the local region.
+With the patterns that emerged from this qualitative information, Clunes Neighbourhood House can determine the kinds of projects it will seed and back to benefit the local region.

 By working together with subject matter experts and in conjunction with industry partners, Clunes Neighbourhood House can support the kinds of community initiatives to help us thrive in safe, sustainable and connected ways.

 Our exploration of local thoughts brought a range of concepts to the foreground, a concise version can be viewed in this video.